Skip to main content

 • Trial sponsors

-You might also use an Exploratory card to explore similar therapeutic areas of the drug from the clinical trial.
+You might also use an Exploratory card to explore other drugs in the same therapeutic area or modality.

 Data Available

-Exploratory Card Types include the Clinical Trials field as well as a few basic data fields.
+If an Exploratory drug is in clinical trials it will be include the Clinical Trials field as well as a few other basic data fields.
+Others will include basic information such as drug modality or additional mappings.

 Limitations